pahalgam terror attack - 'We have been doing this dirty work...': Pak defence minister Khawaja Asif's big admission - 'We have been doing this dirty work...': Pak defence minister Khawaja Asif's big admission BusinessToday

 India had asserted that the Pakistan-based terror outfit Lashkar-e-Taiba (LeT) was behind the massacre.
 "We are very familiar with the pain it inflicts on the people and the country and the nation when we are subjected to terrorism but this sort of a pattern which is going on India."

-Going ahead, he accused India of having "staged" the dastardly terror attack in Jammu and Kashmir's Pahalgam that claimed the lives of 26 people in a "false flag" operation.
-"The reaction which came from Delhi was not really surprising for us.
-We could make out that this whole thing was staged to create some sort of a crisis in the region, particularly for us."

 He even warned that the Pakistani Army was "prepared for any eventuality" amid escalating tensions between India and Pakistan.
-When pressed to provide an evidence for his claims, he pointed back at Prime Minister Narendra Modi's tenure as the Gujarat CM.

-Asif finally said: "They never came up with any evidence for these incidents in Kashmir.
-Till now, in the last 10-15 years, 3-4 incidents have taken place but they've never come up with any evidence just to blame Pakistan for something and create a situation for their own advantage."
+During the interview, he also said that the world should be "worried" about the likelihood of a full-scale war involving India and Pakistan, both of which have nuclear weapons.

+He, however, said that he hoped that the dispute could be resolved through negotiations between the two countries.
+Asif also bizarrely claimed that Lashkar-e-Taiba (LeT) did not exist anymore and denied having any knowledge about its offshoot The Resistance Front (TRF).

+TRF has claimed the responsibility for the Pahalgam attack.
+"Lashkar is an old name.
+It does not exist," Asif said.
+His statement comes in the aftermath of the terror attack in Jammu and Kashmir's Pahalgam that claimed the lives of 26 people, mostly tourists.